 Transportation: Sensors are being used to identify real-time traffic patterns and for pedestrian and object detection, preventative maintenance and risk assessment.
 In the future, autonomous vehicles will be critical to enhancing public transportation convenience and safety.

 If AI is a journey, we are all at the beginning stage, even though the technology has been around for decades.
-It is only now that the perfect storm of data, technology, inspiration and expertise are all coming together to turn the promise of AI into a new reality for organizations of all types and sizes.
+It is only now that the perfect storm of data, technology, inspiration, expertise and market demands are all coming together to turn the promise of AI into a new reality for organizations of all types and sizes.

 Are you ready to move forward on your AI journey?
-Get started by exploring how Dell EMC can help make your journey smooth and successful.
+Get started by exploring how Dell Technologies can help make your journey smooth and successful: